 \item To log in, use the username and password you created earlier in Step~\ref{step:credentials}.

-\item In your group home terminal, download additional libraries from~\cite{bpelse}.
-You will only need 2 (\file{wsdlextlib.jar} and \file{saxonlib.jar}) out of typical 3, because the version installed in ENCS already includes the 3rd (\file{bpelserviceengine.jar}).
+\item In your {\em group home} terminal, download additional libraries from {\coursewww} (formperly from \cite{bpelse}).
+In the lab, you will only need 2 (\file{wsdlextlib.jar} and \file{saxonlib.jar}) out of typical 3, because the version installed in ENCS already includes the 3rd (\file{bpelserviceengine.jar}).
 You will likely need the 3rd file however, for your laptop or home desktop in Windows.
-You can either download them directly from the browser, or using the \tool{wget} command, as shown in \xf{fig:screenshot-terminal-wget-libs}.

 \item In your GlassFish console web page, under ``Common Tasks'' $\rightarrow$ ``JBI'' $\rightarrow$ ``Shared Libraries'' you need to install the two libraries we downloaded (3 for your Windows laptop or home desktop) by clicking ``Install'' and following the steps by browsing to the directory where you downloaded the files and installing them.
 Then, once installed \texttt{sun-saxon-library} and \texttt{sun-wsdl-ext-library} should be listed under the ``Shared Libraries''.